The Component Diagnosability of General Networks: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the National Natural Science Foundation of China (Nos.
-61872257, 62002062 and 62072109), Education and Scientific Research Project of Young and Middle-aged Teachers of Fujian Provincial Education Department (No. JAT190031).
+62002062, 61872257, 62072109 and U1705262), Education and Scientific Research Project of Young and Middle-aged Teachers of Fujian Provincial Education Department (No. JAT190031).
+Natural Science Foundation of Fujian Province (Nos.
+2018J07005 and 2021J06013).